cmdo-toolkit/react-starter/README.md

 ## DISCLAIMER

-This is currently an incomplete version of this repository with several outdated approaches, as such this starter is not yet ready for use.
-Please check back later for more production ready updates to this starter.
+This starter is currently a early work in progress sample, only use this for fun and games as it is not yet production ready.

 ## QUICK START